 In the international law specialisation the focus lies on International Governance and includes courses like Human Rights Law, International Criminal Law, International Economic Law and Environmental Law.

 This LL.M. prepares you to work towards an international legal career.
 This includes becoming a legal advisor or civil servant at national, European or even international public organisations.
 Other opportunities include a career in an international law firm, diplomacy, at an NGO or in the consulting and lobbying industry.
 Or, you may continue your career in the academia.

 You have a solid grounding in all aspects of legal practice.
 You're well up on current developments and recent case law.
 Your research skills and written and verbal skills are at a high academic level.

-|International and European Public Law||Full-time||Part-time|
+|International and European Union Law||Full-time||Part-time|